How to Increase Accountability in Your Culture

 Facebook Twitter Email LinkedIn

-What Higher Performance Means
+What High Performance Really Means

 Companies are Not Firing On All Cylinders

-When we assess organizational culture, we find that organizations are not performing at their peak because their leaders have not made company-wide accountability a priority.
+When we assess organizational culture, we find that organizations are not performing at their peak because their leaders have NOT made company-wide accountability a priority.
 Other research backs this up:

 • A Workplace Accountability Study reported that 82% of respondents said they have limited to no ability to hold others accountable to do what they said they would do.